Edit page in Livemark

 poetry shell

-Or using plain pip:
+(If using plain pip: pip install -r requirements/dev.txt)

 (4) By default in a dev environment, a SQLite database will be created in the root folder (dev.db).
 You can also install and configure your choice of DBMS supported by SQLAlchemy.
 In production, the DATABASE_URL configures connectivity to an SQLAlchemy-compatible database engine.
 This requires a DRIBDAT_ENV=prod configuration.